gavinmalec/WORKING-PROJECTS-IN-PYTHON/README.md

-The projects posted on my GtHub repository are working projects.
+The projects posted on my GitHub repository are working projects.
 Copy code and paste them in any Python IDE.
 Any feedback is welcomed.